What I Learned about Being a Creative Person from Meeting Tom Cruise

 Tom Cruise is not an accidental success.

-When I met Tom Cruise I had the distinct feeling I was meeting Maverick from Top Gun or Cole Trickle from Days of Thunder or Ethan Hunt from Mission: Impossible.
+When I met Tom Cruise I had the distinct feeling I was meeting Maverick from Top Gun or Cole Trickle from Days of Thunder or even, Ethan Hunt from Mission: Impossible.

 When he shook my hand he looked me right in the eyes and said hello and I had to wonder for a moment if he was real or if I was meeting one of his characters in a vivid dream.
+Jerry Maguire, perhaps?

 Tom Cruise’s persona was a bit overwhelming to say the least.

-It was a very interesting experience, actually, because we were in an office with many other people, which included Paula Patton, and Tom took time to talk to most everyone, quite normally, even casually, but all the while I could not shake the impression he was one of his characters.
+It was a very interesting experience, actually, because we were in an office with many other people, which (ahem) included Paula Patton, and Tom took time to talk to everyone, quite normally, even casually, but all the while I could not shake the impression he was one of his characters.

 I learned something unexpected.